 How to automate your own workflows

-Using a workflow automation solution like frevvo to turn your everyday workflows from wasteful manual versions to efficient electronic form is straightforward.
+Using easy workflow software like frevvo to turn your everyday workflows from wasteful manual versions to efficient electronic form is straightforward.
 Using our simple visual tools and pre-built templates, anyone can drag and drop to automate purchase orders, new hire forms, travel reimbursements and other everyday processes in the organization.
 You won’t need to hire expensive programmers or invest in pricey consulting.
 Check out the 6 min video below to learn more.

 frevvo includes everything you need to meet real business requirements: